 Natural home remedies to treat conjunctivitis in cats

+Now, the question you were waiting for "How can I treat my cats eye infection at home?".
 Here are some tips for things that you can do at home to care for your cat’s conjunctivitis.
-These are not magic recipes for treating acute conjunctivitis, however, they can be of great help at the first signs of an eye infection.
+These are not magic recipes for treating acute conjunctivitis, however, they can be of great help at the first signs of an eye infection such as discharge, swollen or pink eye.

 Cleaning and irrigation

-Do you think that your cat has conjunctivitis because its eyes are crusty?
+Do you think that your cat or kitten has conjunctivitis because its eyes are crusty from discharge?
 You can help relieve this by preparing a homemade saline solution to temporarily clean and irrigate the eyes (it is more prudent to use an ophthalmic irrigation solution made for veterinary use).

 To prepare a homemade cleaning solution, some suggest this recipe :